Recipe Foundation

 "Laughter is brightest where food is the best."

 This dish originated in Honduras, the homeland of my peoples.
 Since the moment these refried beans touched my taste buds I fell in love.
 It is a quick and easy meal that thousands of people are eating at this second.
 It is loved all around the world.
 It is tasty, delicious, and amazing.
 Better than your mothers' homemade meals.
 Some people see this dish as nasty.
 But everything is all about perspective as well as preference.
 It all comes down to socialization.
+The process where people acquire knowledge, social skills, and language to be able to conform to the workings of a society.

 If you look closely this baleada does not look like the rest.
 It is unique in its own way just like we are.
 But it isn't it ironic that it's all made from the same ingredients.
 We all may be given the same start, but our outcomes will always be different.
 That is because we are individualized in our own way.
 Similar to food, people, plants, trees.
 You ever realized the tree and the sprouts around it come from the same nutrients underground, but they will not create the same product.